How to choose a sleeping bag

 Your sleeping bag plays an important role.
 In serious cases, choosing the right sleeping bag will protect you in very cold conditions and help protect you from cold-weather injuries.
 Beyond this, having the right sleep system when hiking or camping will have a range of effects:

-- Better sleep will improve your physical recovery each day.
+- Better sleep will improve your physical recovery each day and aid your post-hike recovery.
 Having a poor night's sleep reduces your body's production of cytokines, a protein that targets infection and inflammation.

 - The right sleeping bag, mat, and accessories will help prevent injuries the next day.
 Sleep plays a vital role in temperature regulation, fostering a strong immune system, steady hormone levels, and a good appetite.
 These attributes all form part of your energy and how you take on a hike each day.